Skip to main content

 • answer - text from the image

-• id - captcha id, for the possibility of reporting an error through reportBad
+• id - captcha id, for the possibility to report an error later through reportBad

 • error - text error, if answer is not set